jysperm/Mabolo/README.md

             code: @code
       , callback

-Only following methods is available in sub-Model instance:
+Following methods is also available in embedded document:

-* toObject
 * update
 * modify
 * remove